Energetic Nutrition

 Q. How do I know if I am estrogen dominant?

 A. Symptoms of estrogens dominance vary from mild to severe.
 This includes a wide array of symptoms and may vary from person to person.
+It is also possible to test hormone levels via saliva, urine or blood tests.
+Read our Estrogen Dominance page for more information.

-Q. Can I be estrogen dominant even though I am in menopause or post menopausal?
+Q. Can I be estrogen dominant even though I am in menopause or postmenopausal?

 Q. Should I have my hormones tested to determine if I am estrogen dominant?